In 2022, University of Massachusetts Lowell's tuition was $16,182 a year for in-state students and $34,550 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Massachusetts Lowell is $12,748 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at University of Massachusetts Lowell costs $13,930 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Massachusetts Lowell undergrads use financial aid to to cover the cost of tuition.
-In 2021, 6,538 of the 13,815 undergrads enrolled received financial aid.
-University of Massachusetts Lowell meets 87 percent of the demonstrated financial need for undergraduates.
+In 2022, 5,961 of the 12,885 undergrads enrolled received financial aid.
+University of Massachusetts Lowell meets 89% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $18,968 a year.
-Around 73 percent of University of Massachusetts Lowell undergrads take out student loans to cover any remaining costs.
-University of Massachusetts Lowell graduates who have student loans graduate with an average of $33,500 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $15,477 a year.
+Around 75% of University of Massachusetts Lowell undergrads take out student loans to cover any remaining costs.
+University of Massachusetts Lowell graduates who have student loans graduate with an average of $33,297 of student loan debt.